 - Primary Schools Rural

 - Primary Schools Urban

 - Infant Schools Urban

-- Infant Schools Urban with Linked Area
+- Infant Schools Urban with Linked Villages

-- Junior Schools Urban

-- Junior Schools Urban with Linked Area
+- Junior Schools Urban with Linked Villages

-The oversubscription criteria for each of these groups are listed on the following pages, along with details of the schools within the group.
-The Community and Voluntary Controlled schools which have oversubscription criteria unique to their school, are listed separately (see 3.7).
+The oversubscription criteria for schools in each of these groups are listed on the following pages, together with details of the schools within the group.
+The Community and Voluntary Controlled schools which have oversubscription criteria unique to their school, are listed separately (see section 3.7).